Galactusan/TTS_PdfMaker/README.md

 # Aspire Solution

 This repository contains a multi-project .NET solution developed using Visual Studio 2022 with the Aspire environment.
+Goal of the project is make a robust PDF Making website which generates PDF's from given user plain text input or HTML input.
+Generated PDF's have creation date and unique identifiers for recalling the same documents via search feature in the website.

+The project uses a docker contained services to make a fullstack web service using .NET Aspire for centralized access and diagnostic features for the future.
+PostgreSQL database is used to hold the mentioned documents.
+The project uses playwright library to make a containerized Chromium so we can access all the HTML rendering features for our PDF's.
+This makes the initial download longer but provides extensive editing features to our PDF's.
+Frontend implementation is a vibe React project which has very basic implementation of 2 pages and a homepage.

 ## Projects